World Acceptance (NASDAQ:WRLD) Upgraded at BidaskClub

-BidaskClub upgraded shares of World Acceptance (NASDAQ:WRLD) from a sell rating to a hold rating in a report published on Monday morning, BidAskClub reports.
+BidaskClub upgraded shares of World Acceptance (NASDAQ:WRLD) from a sell rating to a hold rating in a research report sent to investors on Sunday morning, BidAskClub reports.

-Separately, ValuEngine lowered World Acceptance from a hold rating to a sell rating in a research note on Monday, November 2nd.
+Separately, ValuEngine downgraded shares of World Acceptance from a hold rating to a sell rating in a report on Monday, November 2nd.

-In other news, insider John L. Calmes, Jr. sold 2,000 shares of the firm’s stock in a transaction that occurred on Thursday, September 24th.
-The shares were sold at an average price of $92.04, for a total transaction of $184,080.00.
-Following the completion of the transaction, the insider now directly owns 56,840 shares of the company’s stock, valued at approximately $5,231,553.60.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Darrell E. Whitaker sold 813 shares of World Acceptance stock in a transaction that occurred on Wednesday, September 23rd.
-The stock was sold at an average price of $93.74, for a total value of $76,210.62.
-Following the transaction, the director now owns 10,726 shares of the company’s stock, valued at $1,005,455.24.
+In related news, Director Darrell E. Whitaker sold 813 shares of the business’s stock in a transaction that occurred on Wednesday, September 23rd.
+The shares were sold at an average price of $93.74, for a total transaction of $76,210.62.
+Following the completion of the transaction, the director now owns 10,726 shares in the company, valued at approximately $1,005,455.24.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, SVP Scott Mcintyre sold 1,578 shares of the business’s stock in a transaction that occurred on Thursday, September 24th.
+The stock was sold at an average price of $92.04, for a total transaction of $145,239.12.
+Following the transaction, the senior vice president now owns 18,303 shares of the company’s stock, valued at approximately $1,684,608.12.
 The disclosure for this sale can be found here.
-Insiders sold a total of 7,614 shares of company stock worth $730,371 over the last quarter.
-Insiders own 36.80% of the company’s stock.
+In the last 90 days, insiders sold 7,873 shares of company stock valued at $760,819.
+Company insiders own 36.80% of the company’s stock.

-Large investors have recently modified their holdings of the company.
-Comerica Bank raised its position in shares of World Acceptance by 3.6% in the second quarter.
-Comerica Bank now owns 5,587 shares of the credit services provider’s stock valued at $364,000 after buying an additional 195 shares during the last quarter.
-California Public Employees Retirement System raised its holdings in World Acceptance by 2.8% in the 3rd quarter.
-California Public Employees Retirement System now owns 11,202 shares of the credit services provider’s stock valued at $1,182,000 after acquiring an additional 300 shares during the last quarter.
-Janney Montgomery Scott LLC lifted its stake in shares of World Acceptance by 7.7% during the 2nd quarter.
-Janney Montgomery Scott LLC now owns 4,355 shares of the credit services provider’s stock worth $285,000 after purchasing an additional 311 shares during the period.
-Bank of Montreal Can boosted its holdings in shares of World Acceptance by 71.9% during the second quarter.
-Bank of Montreal Can now owns 813 shares of the credit services provider’s stock worth $51,000 after purchasing an additional 340 shares during the last quarter.
-Finally, O Shaughnessy Asset Management LLC grew its position in shares of World Acceptance by 524.7% in the third quarter.
-O Shaughnessy Asset Management LLC now owns 912 shares of the credit services provider’s stock valued at $96,000 after purchasing an additional 766 shares during the period.
-Institutional investors and hedge funds own 94.50% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Bank of Montreal Can boosted its holdings in World Acceptance by 71.9% during the second quarter.
+Bank of Montreal Can now owns 813 shares of the credit services provider’s stock worth $51,000 after buying an additional 340 shares in the last quarter.
+O Shaughnessy Asset Management LLC boosted its holdings in World Acceptance by 524.7% during the third quarter.
+O Shaughnessy Asset Management LLC now owns 912 shares of the credit services provider’s stock worth $96,000 after buying an additional 766 shares in the last quarter.
+BNP Paribas Arbitrage SA boosted its holdings in World Acceptance by 175.9% during the third quarter.
+BNP Paribas Arbitrage SA now owns 1,327 shares of the credit services provider’s stock worth $140,000 after buying an additional 846 shares in the last quarter.
+Captrust Financial Advisors purchased a new position in World Acceptance during the second quarter valued at $189,000.
+Finally, Louisiana State Employees Retirement System purchased a new position in World Acceptance during the third quarter valued at $222,000.
+Hedge funds and other institutional investors own 94.50% of the company’s stock.

 World Acceptance Corporation, together with its subsidiaries, engages in small-loan consumer finance business.
 The company offers short-term small installment loans, medium-term larger installment loans, related credit insurance, and ancillary products and services to individuals.
 It also provides automobile club memberships to its borrowers; and income tax return preparation and electronic filing services.